DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 Fireteam Raven is a physical arcade rail shooter game.
 There are a few variations of cabinets, and I played on a seated four-player cabinet with mounted light guns themed after M247H machine guns.
 The game overall is enjoyable, though not particularly memorable or noteworthy.
 It is a fairly generic rail shooter with a coat of Halo paint.

-It is set during the events of CE and exploits this to the fullest extent possible with plenty of references to characters such as Captain Keyes and Master Chief and many intersections with story points.
+It is set during the events of Combat Evolved and exploits this to the fullest extent possible with plenty of references to characters such as Captain Keyes and Master Chief and many intersections with story points.
 It is fun to play as ODSTs and see Combat Evolved from a different perspective.

 ## Halo Infinite

 Halo Infinite is a true return to formula.
 I believe that this is what Bungie wanted to make when they created Combat Evolved.
-CE was intended to take place in an open-world, but it simply wasn't feasible on the hardware of the original Xbox.
+Comabt Evolved was intended to take place in an open-world, but it simply wasn't feasible on the hardware of the original Xbox.

 <figure class="right">
 <img src="https://halo.wiki.gallery/images/0/00/HInf_Coverart_Large_No_Logo.jpg" alt="The Master Chief clad in his Mjolnir Infinite armor standing on a ringworld.">